mrdcvlsc/APA/README.md

 ### TO USE :

-  **- you can include all the files in the repo (.h .cpp) and include it manually in your project then compile it yourself.**
+  **-you can include all the files in the repo (.h .cpp) and include it manually in your project then compile it yourself**

-  **- You can also use the "make" command to generate the "bignum.lib" and "make test" after to run the test program if you want**
+  **-You can also use the "make" command to generate the static library "bignum.lib"**

+  **-use the "make test" after make to run the test program if you want**

 -------------------------------------------------------------------